 Regulated entities have pointed out that we did not include criteria for the system integrity check required in Procedure 5.
-In section 2.5, we would clarify that ongoing daily calibration of the Hg CEMS must be conducted using elemental mercury reference gas.
+In section 2.5, we clarified that ongoing daily calibration of the Hg CEMS must be conducted using elemental mercury reference gas.
 This is consistent with revisions that we made to the Hg monitoring requirements in 40 CFR 63, subpart UUUUU (81 FR 20172, April 6, 2016).
-We would revise the title of section 4.0 and add section 4.4 to explain more explicitly the procedure for conducting the system integrity check as well as to provide the criteria for passing the check.
-In section 5.1.3, to add clarity we would insert language referring to Equation 1-1 of Procedure 1 for calculating relative accuracy.
+We revised the title of section 4.0 and added section 4.4 to explain more explicitly the procedure for conducting the system integrity check as well as to provide the criteria for passing the check.
+In response to comment, we changed "calendar" days to "operating" days in the first sentence in section 4.4 to provide harmonization with the Mercury Air Toxics Standards (MATS) Rule (40 CFR Part 63, subpart UUUUU).
+Also, in response to comment, we revised the acceptance criteria for the system integrity check in section 4.4 to better comport with the MATS Rule.
+The acceptance criteria for the system integrity check now reads "The absolute value of the difference between the Hg CEMS output response and the reference gas must be less than or equal to 10.0 percent of the reference gas value or 0.8 $\mu g/scm$ ."

+In section 5.1.3, to add clarity, we inserted language referring to Equation 1-1 of Procedure 1 for calculating relative accuracy.